pwilmart/Metaplastic-BC_PXD014414/README.md

 ## Statistical analyses

 Generating high quality data for biological exploration is the real focus of the PAW pipeline.
 Demonstrating the utility of the data the PAW pipeline produces requires some statistical analysis.
-Jupyter notebooks using an R kernel were used to explore the efficacy of data normalization concepts and summarize the underlying data quality.
+Jupyter notebooks using an R kernel were used to explore the data normalization concepts and summarize the underlying data quality.
 The final results tables from the PAW pipeline bear strong resemblance to count tables from next gen sequencing.
 They are, therefore, compatible with widely used genomic statistical packages such as edgeR.

 The 27 samples had 6 normal tissue samples, 6 non-metaplastic triple negative breast cancer tissue samples, and 15 metaplastic breast cancer tissue samples.
 The metaplastic samples were classified into several subtypes.
 There were three major subtypes: chondroid, spindle, and squamous.
 One of the chondroid samples was actually a normal tissue sample.
 Two notebooks were constructed to look at two questions: (1) how do the major tissue types (normal, triple negative, and metaplastic) differ? and (2) how do the metaplastic subtypes differ?
 The `PXD014414_comparisons_major.ipynb` or `PXD014414_comparisons_subtypes.ipynb` notebook files can be selected to display the notebooks at GitHub.